 Yemen: MSF Treats War-Wounded

-MSF is providing general consultations in mobile clinics for internally displaced people (IDPs) fleeing from several areas.
-Since late April 2015, more than 5,000 general consultations have been provided.
-MSF has also provided support in several IDP locations, including providing water tanks, non-food items, and hygiene kits for more than 500 IDP families located in 20 locations in Khamer.
-Activities also include health promotion among IDPs and cleaning the sewage system in the central market of Khamer.
-MSF is also supporting the Ministry of Health (MoH) in a measles vaccination campaign in Khamer.
+MSF has been providing general consultations in mobile clinics for internally displaced people (IDPs) fleeing from several Yemeni areas.
+Since mid-May 2015, more than 9,722 general consultations have been provided.
+In addition, MSF is providing support in several IDP locations, including water tanks, non-food items, and hygiene kits for more than 500 IDP families located in 20 locations in Khamer.
+Activities also included health promotion among IDPs and cleaning the sewage system in the central market of Khamer.
+Support is being given to the Ministry of Health (MoH) in a measles vaccination campaign in Khamer in July.

-MSF is also building a network of advanced medical posts in northern Amran and Sa’ada governorates, setting up emergency rooms in local health centers, providing medical supplies and training in emergency care and the management of mass casualties, repairing and improving damaged structures, and running ambulance systems to surgical hospitals in Khamer and Sa’ada city.
+MSF has built a network of advanced medical posts in northern Amran and Sa’ada governorates, setting up emergency rooms in local health centers, providing medical supplies and training in emergency care and the management of mass casualties, repairing and improving damaged structures, and running ambulance systems to surgical hospitals in Khamer and Sa’ada city.
 In July, MSF set up a reference system from three peripheral health centers in northern Amran Governorate.
 MSF is supporting the emergency rooms in Harf Sufyan, Al Ashah, and Al Qaflah health centers.
 In August, MSF received more than 1,784 patients in these health centers and referred nearly 100 of them to Al-Jumhori Hospital in Sa’ada to receive surgical care.
 MSF is supporting Huth and Khamer with four ambulances.

-MSF provides lifesaving health care services in the MoH's Al-Nasser Hospital in southwestern Yemen's Al-Dhale' District.
-This support includes a 24/7 emergency room, surgery, post-operative care, sterilization, laboratory, infection control, health care waste management, and referrals.
+MSF provides lifesaving health care services in the MoH Al-Nasser Hospital in Al-Dhale' district, in southwestern Yemen.
+The support includes a 24/7 emergency room, surgery, post-operative care, sterilization, laboratory, infection control, health care waste management, and referrals.

-Since the beginning of the crisis in Yemen, MSF projects in Al-Dhale’ have received 29,049 patients in the emergency room, with more than 1,560 war wounded people among them.
+Since the beginning of the crisis in March 2015, MSF projects in Al-Dhale’ have received 29,049 patients in the emergency room, with more than 1,681 war-wounded people among them.

 Large civilian populations remain in towns and villages in Sa’ada and north Amran governorates, near the Saudi border, despite daily airstrikes and significant destruction of infrastructure in the region.
 Many health facilities have been damaged or destroyed, medical staff have fled, and transport is extremely challenging due to high fuel prices and insecurity on the roads, which also receive daily airstrikes.
 A need was identified to improve access to lifesaving care for those who live at a distance from the main referral centers.

-Since May, MSF has been supporting the emergency room, operating theater, and maternity departments of Al Jumhori Hospital in Sa'ada City.
-MSF teams (along with MoH staff) have performed 359 deliveries; received 1,961 patients in the emergency room, including 869 war wounded; and seen 34 deaths upon arrival.
-MSF has also performed 266 surgeries, of which 224 were related to war.
-Support is also provided to Haydan Hospital with a doctor, medication, and a referral system to Al Jumhori Hospital.
-An MSF doctor is working in the ER, where 2,030 patients were received from May to September 2015, of which 30 percent suffered from conflict-related trauma.
+Since May, MSF has been supporting the ER, OT, and maternity departments of Al-Jumhori Hospital in Sa'ada City.
+MSF teams and MoH staff have performed 534 deliveries, received 2,366 patients in the emergency room—including 1,260 war wounded—and have seen 34 deaths upon arrival.
+MSF has also performed 370 surgeries, of which 311 were related to war.
+Support is also provided to Haydan Hospital in the form of medication and a referral system to Al Jumhori Hospital.
+An MSF doctor is working in the ER, where 2,030 patients were received from May to September 2015, of which 30 percent were suffering from conflict-related trauma.
 MSF has also donated 1,080 sessions for the Kidney Dialysis Center at Al-Jumhori Hospital.

-Given the assessed needs, MSF started setting an up office in Taiz in June 2015 to ensure continued support.
-MSF also plans to set up a mother and child health care hospital, aiming at 100-bed capacity for obstetrics/gynecology and pediatrics focusing on children under five years of age.
+Given the assessed needs, MSF started setting up an office in Taiz in June 2015 to ensure continued support during this crisis period.
+MSF also planned to set up a mother and child health care hospital, aiming at a 150-bed capacity for obstetrics and gynecology, and pediatrics focusing on children under five years of age.
 A building has been identified for the planned hospital.
-An MSF team consisting of four international and eight national staff is on the ground to support and carry out further needs assessments whenever necessary.
+An MSF team consisting of four international staff and eight supporting local staff is on the ground to carry out further needs assessments whenever necessary.
 MSF is working to get authorization for 150 beds to be sent to Taiz, and to start equipping the hospital.
 The hospital building that was identified is five kilometers from the center of the city.

-MSF donated medical and surgical materials to Al-Thawra and Al-Qa’idah hospitals in Ibb Governorate, and is considering one-off donations of food supplies to centralized kitchens of IDPs based in seven schools in Al-Qa’idah City.
-On June 1, 2015, MSF helped the MoH to evacuate 509,800 vaccine doses meant for routine immunization from the Governorate Health Office, which is located at the war’s front-line, to the Ibb cold chain.
-However, the donation was a "drop in the ocean" and more support is still needed, especially for IDPs hosted outside of the schools.
+MSF has donated medical and surgical materials to Al-Thawra and Al-Qa’idah Hospitals in Ibb Governorate, and is considering one-off donations of food supplies to centralized kitchens of IDPs who are based in seven schools in Al-Qa’idah City.
+On June 1, 2015, MSF helped the MoH to evacuate 509,800 vaccine doses meant for routine immunization from the Governorate Health Office—which is located at the war’s front line—and relocate them to the Ibb cold chain.
+However, the donation was a "drop in the ocean" and more support is still needed, especially for those IDPs hosted outside of the schools.

-Since March 26, 2015, MSF has focused its support on the main hospitals in Sana’a, especially Al-Gomhoury and Al-Thawra hospitals, which are receiving the majority of wounded patients from Sana’a and the rest of the country.
-More than 700 injured patients benefitted from MSF kits.
+Since March 26, 2015, MSF has focused its support on the main hospitals in Sana’a, especially Al-Gomhoury and Al-Thawra hospitals, which are receiving the majority of the wounded people from Sana’a and the rest of the country.
+More than 700 injured benefitted from MSF kits.

 MSF has run a project to provide support to HIV positive patients in several locations across Yemen since 2010.
 In March 2015, the project launched a contingency plan to provide antiretroviral (ARV) drugs, services, and psychological support to patients in the whole country.
-So far, 1,327 HIV patients have received ARVs, 775 patients received drugs for opportunistic infections, 546 patients received laboratory reagents, and 202 patients received mental health support.
+By the end of August, 1,327 HIV patients have received ARVs, 775 patients received drugs for opportunistic infections, 650 patients received laboratory reagents, and 300 patients received mental health support.